Velicin/terms-of-service/privacypolicy.md

 # Empiredex discord bot - Privacy policy

-The following document explains what data is collected by BallsDex.
+The following document explains what data is collected by Empiredex.

 ### Glossary